 I couldn't believe it.
 And I certainly couldn't afford to keep having my rug professionally cleaned, nor was spot cleaning going to cut it.
 As a germaphobic mom, I kept thinking about all the bacteria these stains were going to start growing.
 Alas, the writing was on the wall (or, all over my rug)—it was time to buy a rug that I could machine wash myself, whenever the need arises.

 That's when I learned about an amazing line of washable rugs from the brilliant mind of Lorena Canals.
 She had long questioned why people couldn't just wash their rugs at home, so she created a collection of machine washable rugs, allowing people to do just that.
 As if their good looks and easy maintenance weren't enough to have us obsessed, all of her rugs are handmade by artisans in India, using eco-friendly, natural fibers, and child-safe dyes.
 If your kiddos play on the floor as much as mine do, the safety aspect is crucial.
 For once, what's easiest for us moms is also what's safest for our little ones, hooray!
-Although I think all of her rugs are fantastic, these are my favorites.
+Check out some of our top picks below.